 How Good is the Customer Support?

 Check the bot’s website to see if they have reliable customer support.
 Also, check if there is an online community where other users can discuss their experiences with the bot.
 This way, if you have any trouble with running the bot, you will be able to get help from more experienced users.

 Ease of Use

-Even though bots can save you a lot of time in the long run, they are often tricky to get set up and running exactly how you want them too.
+Even though bots can save you a lot of time in the long run, they are often tricky to get set up and running exactly how you want them to.
 The reality is that most trading bots can be incredibly complicated.
-Any beginners should focus on finding a bot with a friendly user interface before moving onto anything more complicated.
+Any beginners should focus on finding a bot with a friendly user interface before moving on to anything more complicated.

 CaptainAltcoin's writers and guest post authors may or may not have a vested interest in any of the mentioned projects and businesses.
 None of the content on CaptainAltcoin is investment advice nor is it a replacement for advice from a certified financial planner.
 The views expressed in this article are those of the author and do not necessarily reflect the official policy or position of CaptainAltcoin.com